 This course is an introduction to public speaking.
 It emphasizes the fundamentals of preparing, organizing, supporting, and delivering the speech based on factual material.
 It includes topic selection, audience analysis, fact vs. opinion, outlining, supporting material, and visual support.
 Informative, demonstrative, and persuasive speeches are presented.
 Elements of interpersonal communication, logic, and persuasion are discussed.
-Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages.

-EN151 Practical and Professional Oral Communication
+EN151 Practical and Professional Oral Cr-3 Communication